bmingles/dh-in-vscode/README.md

 ### TODO

 - https://github.com/deephaven/web-client-ui/pull/1925 - allow panels to update in DH when commands are sent from extension
-- BUG: Panel opened in bottom row of vscode.
-All tabs closed.
-Re-run, panel doesn't show up
 - Finish DHE fs apis
-- BUG: DHE connection restores itself even if folder has been removed from WS
 - Settings
   - Enable / disable DHE
   - Enable / diable panels